 We need to switch from emphasizing the benefits of what we are doing to talking about the fear of losing what the business considers valuable.
 Our bosses should be afraid of life without us.
 Ironically, that means accepting our conventional use of language is wrong.
 What we usually call a ‘loss’ – a narrowly-defined financial concept – is not perceived as a loss in any emotional sense.
 This is because the business was already willing to ‘lose’ a few percent of revenues, and nobody feels a sense of loss over something they never had in the first place.
 However, there are other things the business can lose, and this will provoke more fear.
 We can fear losing our existing customers, losing our reputation, or losing the value that every investor cares about because it is measured by the company’s share price.
 These fears are our friends, because they will motivate investment that seeks to protect the business.

 In my presentation to this year’s WeDo User Group meeting in Lisbon, I talked about the psychology of risk-based decision making and how we might turn fear into an argument for more investment in risk management and assurance.
-Click on the video to watch my talk, and the slide pack is beneath.
+Click here to see the video of my talk, and copies of the slides can be found below.